ElsevierSoftwareX/SOFTX-D-24-00155/README.md

   # For Developers:
-  The #Source code# is hosted in GitHub (https://github.com/Sihembs/OSLiFe-DiSC)
+  The #Source code# is hosted in GitHub (https://github.com/Sihembs/OSLiFe-DiSC) A Demo illustrating the provided functionalities is available (https://youtu.be/VwzBq7XBTvk)

   ## Requirements
 You need to have python and MySQL server installed on your computer.